CCW Global Hong Kong

 The highlight of the festival are the lanterns displayed across the city that symbolically illuminate people’s path to good fortune and prosperity.
 Many of these carnivals are organised by the government, but there are also quite a few put together by communities across the city.
 Here are some of the most popular lantern carnivals happening in Hong Kong this year.

-Urban Lantern Festival at Victoria Park
+Mid-Autumn Lantern Carnival at Victoria Park

-When: September 12-18, 2024
+When: September 30-October 7

-Lights on: 6:30pm-11pm (until midnight on September 17)
+Lights on: 6:30pm-11pm (until midnight on October 6)

 How to get there: Walk towards Hing Fat Street from Tin Hau Station (Exit A2) to enter the park via the basketball courts, take any of these buses, or alight at the Hing Fat Street tram stop.

-Hong Kong Cultural Centre Piazza
+Mid-Autumn Lantern Display at Hong Kong Cultural Centre Piazza

 This display is the focal point of the Mid-Autumn festivities in Tsim Sha Tsui.
-Every year, there is a moon-themed installation at the Cultural Centre, right in front of the clock tower.
+Every year, there is a themed installation at the Cultural Centre, right in front of the clock tower.
 This not only pays homage to the practice of moon-gazing, but also makes for great pics!

 Where: Hong Kong Cultural Centre, 10 Salisbury Road, Tsim Sha Tsui

-Lights on: 6:30pm-11pm (until midnight on September 17)
+Lights on: 6:30pm-11pm (until midnight on October 6)

 How to get there: It’s a 5-minute walk from the Tsim Sha Tsui Star Ferry Pier via Salisbury Road.
 Alternatively, you can take the MTR to East Tsim Sha Tsui Station (Exit L6) or East Tsim Sha Tsui Station (Exit J3) and follow the signs to the venue, or board any of these buses.